 The Art of Pulled Sugar

-Among the top baking school techniques is pulled sugar candy and decorations.
+Among the top baking school techniques are pulled sugar candy and decorations.
 This is a more advanced example of the many baking and pastry techniques you will learn as a culinary student.
 It takes practice and the guidance of an instructor experienced in sugar work to master this craft.
 Once you have it mastered, you will be able to impress prospective employers and clients with beautiful, ribbon-like candy.

 Pulling sugar is a technique that is used to create ribbons of candy, but also other shapes.
-The secret is to get the recipe right, but also to consider effects of temperature, how long the sugar is boiled, and how you manipulate it.
+The secret is to get the recipe right, but also to consider the effects of temperature, how long the sugar is boiled, and how you manipulate it.
 Once you master this skill you can make ribbons, candy flowers, and many other kinds of sugar sculptures.

 A History of Pulled Sugar

-Using sugar to create shapes and sculptures dates back to the Middle East in Medieval times.
+Using sugar to create shapes and sculptures date back to the Middle East in Medieval times.
 People used sugar art in celebrations, but also as medicine.
 The practice moved from there into Europe where royalty and aristocrats displayed their wealth with elaborate sculptures made from pulled sugar.
 Today, the practice of art from sugar is an important one of many baking and pastry techniques that all pastry chefs need to know.